 - Get $10.00 off the price of admission after 3 pm.

-- San Bernardino Mountain residents can purchase a year-round season pass for only $209.00 (with proof of residency).
+- San Bernardino Mountain residents can purchase a year-round season pass for only $209.00 (with proof of residency) with parking included.

 Where To Stay Near Santa’s Village in Lake Arrowhead

 In the near future, Santa’s Village will be offering Conservation Tours, which is a great way to learn about the natural eco-system of the Park.
 Take a guided tour by Conservationists and see first hand how the owners are protecting the Park; everything from their extensive reforestation efforts to the addition of a new Wetland Preserve.